 Thandai powder is filled with the goodness of natural ingredients that have a cooling effect and protect your body from the scorching heat.
 These are:

-• Fennel seeds – They keep the body cool during summers, aid digestive system and cure flatulence.
+- Fennel seeds – They keep the body cool during summers, aid the digestive system, and cure flatulence.

-• Poppy seeds – Rich in protein, fibre, calcium, fat, and minerals, they help relieve gastrointestinal irritation and boost the immune system.
+- Poppy seeds – Rich in protein, fiber, calcium, fat, and minerals, they help relieve gastrointestinal irritation and boost the immune system.

 Thandai Benefits

-• It can a help fight digestive issues such as bloating, constipation and indigestion.
+- It can help fight digestive issues such as bloating, constipation, and indigestion.

 Therefore, making it a healthier option as compared to the other fizzy and sugary drinks available in the market.